 While it’s great to take pride in your company, always remember your website is built to serve your customers, not you.
 In order to increase brand awareness, business owners have a natural inclination towards making their logo bigger, but you need to curb the urge if you care what most users think.
 Are users buying your products and services or your logo?

 Determine what your most important headlines and elements on the page are (if you still think it’s your logo, then try to write better sales copy) and work backwards from there.
-Keep in mind large size and higher up the page positions emphasize elements and while smaller sizes and lower positions de-emphasize elements.
+Keep in mind, large sizes and higher up the page positions emphasize elements and while smaller sizes and lower positions de-emphasize elements.

 And remember, everything is relative!
 This often contributes to “make everything bigger” syndrome.
 If you make everything big, then nothing is 'bigger.'
 If you think everything is equally important then nothing is really emphasized because everything is the same size ie. big.
 You don’t want 5 giant headlines jumping at the viewer in a competing collage of clutter.
 Something has to be made smaller in order for something beside it to appear bigger.
 Makes sense?